 Percocet is a narcotic analgesic that doctors commonly prescribe to treat acute pain and moderate to severe chronic pain.
 This medication is a combination of oxycodone, which is a derivative of opium, and acetaminophen, a non-narcotic analgesic.
 However, it is also highly addictive.
 The danger of Percocet cannot be overstated.

 Percocet Side Effects

-When people use Percocet as their doctor prescribed, it has a range of non-life-threatening side-effects.
+When people use Percocet as their doctor prescribed, it has a range of non-life-threatening side effects.
 The least concerning include:

 - Bad breath